moskirathe/JScent/README.md

 <b>Video:</b>
 https://youtu.be/_FAUq98qELY

 JScent is a program analyzer that detects code smells.
 Code smells are potential issues with source code that can correspond to a deeper problem in the program.
 For example, JScent can detect issues such as long methods, too many comments, feature envy, message chains, dead code and more.
 JScent produces a report that summarizes all the code smells found in a concise and usable way - easily accessible in the console.
+The JScent analysis can be classified both as a value-agnostic static analysis and a meta-properties analysis, as some code smells lean more toward syntax and others more toward semantics and high-level Software Engineering principles.

 <b>Sample Report:</b>